SantiGomez2519/autonomous-hotwheels/README.md

 - **Network Module**: Communication with the server
 - **Data Module**: Vehicle data management

-## 📄 License

-This project is for educational purposes as part of the Telematics course.

 ## 📞 Support

-For problems or questions:

 1. Review the documentation in `docs/protocolo.md`
 2. Check server logs